-She was 130 days older than Adriana Iliescu, the 66 year-old Romanian mother who boasted that she had plenty of time to have another baby a few years back.
-These two women, and many others who gave birth at similar ages, didn't conceive accidentally we are, of course, talking about IVF with donor eggs.
+She was 130 days older than Adriana Iliescu, the 66-year-old Romanian mother who boasted that she had plenty of time to have another baby a few years back.
+These two women and many others who gave birth at similar ages didn't conceive accidentally we are, of course, talking about IVF with donor eggs.

-The oldest woman recorded to have conceived naturally was 59, but though Dawn Brooke landed herself a place in the Guinness Book of Records, you can place "naturally" in inverted commas without feeling bad about it she was taking estrogen when she got pregnant.
+The oldest woman recorded to have conceived naturally was 59, but though Dawn Brooke landed herself a place in the Guinness Book of Records, you can place "naturally" in inverted commas without feeling bad about it — she was taking estrogen when she got pregnant.

 So, how likely are you truly to get pregnant naturally at age 50 and beyond?

-Your average 30 year old woman has a 20 percent chance of getting pregnant every given month, providing she's having regular unprotected sex.
+If you're an average 30-year-old woman, you have a 20 percent chance of getting pregnant every given month, providing you're having regular unprotected sex.
 That might not sound like a very high chance, but the vast majority of women in their thirties get pregnant during their first year of trying.

 What does this mean for you?

-Women who are 50 0r over (or just nearing that time) would be wise to consult with a fertility specialist to discuss fertility treatment options.
+Women who are 50 over (or just nearing that time) would be wise to consult with a fertility specialist to discuss fertility treatment options.
 The sooner you realize your dream, the safer it will be for everyone involved.